Key Partnerships

 The multidisciplinary paediatric clinic Kidscope operates in partnership with HSE, UCC, Let’s Grow Together, NICHE, and Tusla Springboard.
 Tomar Trust and HSE committed 3 years of financial support, for 2024-26, for coordinator and operations support.
 This funding supports the running, sustainability, and growth of the Clinic.
 The Clinic Administrative Coordinator is housed within the Let’s Grow Together team.

-In 2021 Let’s Grow Together made a successful bid to the HSE to be the provider of the Parents Plus Programmes in Community Healthcare Networks 8 and 9, under the Sláintecare Healthy Communities Programme.
-Multiple Programmes and Workshops have run each year since, and the Parents Plus Programme has become an integral part of the overall service offering.
-The team works closely with community partners and the Health Communities Coordinator on the delivery of the programme, to maximise the reach and impact of the programmes and workshops.
+Let’s Grow Together has been the provider of Parent’s Plus workshops and programmes in Community Healthcare Networks 8 and 9, under the Sláintecare Healthy Communities Programme since 2021.
+In 2026 The Circle of Security parenting programme was added under the Healthy Communities funding for parenting services we offer.
+Our team works closely with community partners and the Health Communities Coordinator on the delivery of the programme, to maximise the reach and impact of the programmes and workshops.

 Let’s Grow Together has an important and long-lasting relationship with Cork City Council, working together to deliver numerous services within the community.
 These include collaboration on the City Northwest Quarter Regeneration Plan and the Social, Environmental and Economic Plan.
 There are ongoing partnerships with Council staff within Community Initiatives, offering programmes and events for community members.
 Let’s Grow Together also offers a mechanism for Cork City Council to engage with families, to hear directly from children and families.
 This partnership helps provide and develop opportunities that will have long-term positive impact in the area.